goossens/ObjectTalk/docs/Overview.md

 to accomplish a variety of programming tasks.
 Don’t worry if you don’t understand something, everything introduced in this overview is explained in detail in the rest of the documentation.

+## Everything is an ObjectTalk

+In ObjectTalk, everything is an Object derived from a Class.
+The number 1 is an object derived from the Integer class and so are 3.14 (derived from the Real class) and "test" (derived from the string class).
+To take this a step further, operators like +, -, *, /, [] and () are actually member functions on an Object.
+This keep the Virtual Machine (VM) very simple as it has no mathematical instructions.
+The VM actually only executes member functions on Objects.

+To ensure this doesn't lead to silly syntax, the ObjectTalk compiler translates more traditional expressions into a set of method calls.
+So for instances, the follow example shows this translation:

+	1 + (2 * 3)

+	2.__mul__(3).__add__(1)

+As a user of ObjectTalk you only have to learn the top syntax.
+If you want to understand the compiler and VM, you have to =understand both.

+Given that operators become member function calls, custom Classes can implement operators so it is very simple in ObjectTalk to implement a Vector class that implements a dot product operator.

 ## Variables